ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 Services are responsible for monitoring that their logs and Activity Tracker events are being received by LogDNA.

 A simple solution is to create a **LogDNA absence alert** in your service STS and ATS instances.
 These alerts can notify you via a variety of methods when the alert condition is met.
+The alert will watch for periodic events from your service, which might come from continuous tests that your service is already running.
+The alert would trigger if any of these events ever stop coming.

 To create an alert, you must create a view and then attach an alert to it.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts).